dtinth/ui-stock/README.md

 # ui-stock

-Strict subset of `vscode.window` API for rapid prototyping web apps.
+Strict subset of `vscode.window` API for rapidly prototyping web apps.
 (Interface only; no implementation)

 ## API